HealthCatalyst/healthcareai-r/refactor_outline.md

 ## Predict

-In general, `predict` should take a model or modelList and a dataframe (`newdata`) and return predictions.
+In general, `predict` should take a model or model_list and a dataframe (`newdata`) and return predictions.
 It doesn't change the model object.

 * Classification: should have switch for class vs probaility predictions.
 For former should have these options:
     - maximize accuracy based on training (default)